prototypefund/Digital_Bargeld-docs/api-exchange.rst

     Merchant signature is invalid.
   :status 404 Not found:
     The refund operation failed as we could not find a matching deposit operation (coin, contract, transaction ID and merchant public key must all match).
+  :status 410 Gone:
+    It is too late for a refund by the exchange, the money was already sent to the merchant.

   **Details:**